MathCancer/PhysiCell/Quickstart.md

 In the current release of PhysiCell, we provide four sample projects to help you get started.
 Three of the projects are 2D models (<i>biorobots, anti-cancer biorobots, and cancer heterogeneity</i>); the fourth project is a 3D model (<i>cancer immunology</i>).
-The procedure to build and execute each of these projects follows the same pattern.
+The procedure to build and execute each of the sample projects follows the same pattern.
 For example, from your Terminal, in the root PhysiCell directory/folder:
 ```
 $ make biorobots-sample
-$ make project
+$ make
 ```

 <!-- Note: the first `make` command silently copies over project-specific files, including the Makefile.
 The